JackJansonius/DT5GL/README.md

 See: Demo - Help.txt
 Recommended tool: Notepad++

-Use DTFunctions.py to connect DT.exe to PostgreSQL and for custom python functions.
+Use DTFunctions.py to connect DT.exe to PostgreSQL and for custom Python functions.

 PS C:\..\..\DT5GL> .\DT.exe -h
 **************************************************************